MiFID II Ex-Post Information on Costs and ChargesSalvus Team

 Question 2: How often the investment firms are required to provide such information to their Clients?

 The investment firms have regulatory reporting obligation to send this information to Clients, at least once a year.
-ESMA advices to provide this information more frequently (ie. quarterly) for greater transparency between clients and investment firms.
+ESMA advises to provide this information more frequently (ie. quarterly) for greater transparency between clients and investment firms.

 Question 3: When are the investment firms required to provide such information to their Clients?